creativeArtie/4DUtilities/README.md

 - [ ] `setPass()`

 In all of these methods their super method must be called.
-If possible, extend the class from `UseCombo` and `UseField` which already overried these methods and change the colours of the form widget.
+If possible, extend the class from `UseCombo` and `UseField` which already override these methods and change the colours of the form widget.

 ## Utilities